 To avoid licensing fees, we recommend selecting images that are in the public domain, carry a Creative Commons license, or are royalty-free.
-For more details on these three designations, we invite you to participate in the Cognella webinar titled “Creating a Figure Program,” offered monthly.
-Ask your project editor for upcoming dates and details about the session.
+For more details on these three designations, we invite you to view the Cognella webinar titled “Creating a Figure Program.”
+Ask your project editor about how to access this session.

 A Note on Images Found Online